JonGift/Arduino-Weather/README.txt

 3. Find the COM port your Arduino's using.
 4. Open the Python code and change the COM port.
 5. Upload the Arduino code and run the Python script.

+If you shut off your computer with the program running, it won't continue.
+However, if you put it on standby it will resume when the computer restarts.